mjul/diesel/README.md

     }
 ```

 # Defining Namespaces

     (namespace <name> <typedeclarations*>)

 A model consists of one or more namespace declarations.

+# Defining Conventions for Code-Generation

+    (defconventions :domainevents {:inherit <list-of-base-types>})

+The code-generation conventions can be controlled through the `defconventions` declaration.
+It must be placed first in the source file.
+For now, it only controls the list of interfaces and base classes for the Domain Events.

+## Example

+    (defconventions :domainevents {:inherit [Test.Diesel.IDomainEvent]})

+This adds the `Test.Diesel.IDomainEvent` as a base on all generated Domain Events.

 # Using the T4 Template